"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 This is where integration with third-party services comes into play.

-If you search through WordPress.org, you will find a few WPForms third-party extensions.
+If you search WordPress.org, you will find a few WPForms third-party extensions.
 These are plugins created by other Dev to bring more features to your WPForms.

 For example, this plugin add-on lets you style your contact forms created with WPForms.
 It brings beauty to your form.